About the BEP

 The bilingual extension program also includes a clinical field placement with a bilingual population.
 In total, you will complete at least 50 direct contact hours (diagnostic and/or treatment) with clients in your target language under the supervision of a speech-language pathologist.
 You will have the opportunity to earn these hours through both on-campus practicums and field placements in our partner sites, which include hospitals, rehabilitation clinics, nursing facilities, schools, and more.

-In addition to having completed your course work and fieldwork, you must receive a passing score on the Bilingual Extension Assessment examination offered by the New York State Teacher Certification Examinations (NYSTCE) in order to be a New York State–certified Bilingual Service Provider in Speech-Language Pathology.
+In addition to having completed your course work and fieldwork, you must receive a passing score on the Bilingual Education Assessment (BEA) offered by the New York State Teacher Certification Examinations (NYSTCE) in order to be a New York State–certified Bilingual Service Provider in Speech-Language Pathology.
 The BEA assesses content knowledge about multilingualism covered in your courses, as well as your proficiency in your target language, including comprehension, spoken language skills, and literacy.

 How to Apply

 Once you are admitted into the MS, you will be required to complete and submit a BEP application during your onboarding process with your academic advisor.